Trauma-Informed Therapy

 -

-Spiritual: A crisis of meaning, a sense of disconnection from yourself, others, or a higher power, or a struggle to find purpose.
+Spiritual: Loss of meaning, disconnection from self, others, or a higher power.

 -

-Sexual: Confusion around boundaries, challenges with intimacy, avoidance of sexual activity, or hypersexuality.
+Sexual: Confusion around boundaries, avoidance of or difficulty with intimacy, or hypersexuality.

 The Benefits of Trauma-Informed Therapy